 Staining of the Oral Appliance

-Similar to natural teeth, artificial teeth and the plastic base of dentures can become discolored with prolonged exposed to nicotine, the addictive and staining substance found in cigarettes.
+Similar to natural teeth, artificial teeth and the plastic base of dentures can become discolored with prolonged exposure to nicotine, the addictive and staining substance found in cigarettes.

 Once staining occurs, it can be difficult to remove and replacement dentures may be needed sooner.